 - Materials: 2.92 oz/sq. yd.
 Dyneema Composite Fabric covered with 50d Polyester

-The Nero also comes with a closed cell sit pad that located behind your shoulders and back, much like the pad on the back of Gossamer Gear’s overnight packs, although the Zpacks pad has a smooth surface not a dimpled one.
+The Nero also comes with a closed-cell sit pad located behind your shoulders and back, much like the pad on the back of Gossamer Gear’s overnight packs, although the Zpacks pad has a smooth surface, not a dimpled one.
 The pad is held in place by elastic cords and looks a bit amateurish, but it’s surprisingly easy to use, effective, and reasonably durable.
-You do sweat under the pad when the pack is worn in warm weather, but it’s easy to pull out and reseat when want a dry place to sit, and prevents sharp objects in the pack from poking you in the back.
+You do sweat under the pad when the pack is worn in warm weather, but it’s easy to pull out and reseat when you want a dry place to sit, and prevents sharp objects in the pack from poking you in the back.

 The Nero’s hip belt can be non-destructively removed if you don’t want it.
-It can also be moved up or down between three fixed positions (through sewn on loops) if you want it to ride higher or lower.
+It can also be moved up or down between three fixed positions (through sewn-on loops) if you want it to ride higher or lower.
 Zpacks claims that this makes the Nero an adjustable torso length pack, but I’d take this with a grain of salt.
-This isn’t a load bearing hip belt, so there’s no pressing need to have it rest on your hip bones, and its only function is keep the bottom of the pack from bouncing against your back as you walk.
+This isn’t a load-bearing hip belt, so there’s no pressing need to have it rest on your hip bones, and its only function is to keep the bottom of the pack from bouncing against your back as you walk.

 The top of the Nero’s main compartment closes with a roll top, with a velcro stiffener to help keep the sides closed and make it easier to roll shut.
 You typically need three rolls to achieve a waterproof seal on a roll top.
 The sides of the roll top don’t clip together (they’re both female) and there’s no top strap on the pack.
 The sides of the roll top clip onto male connectors tied onto the end the side compression straps, sharing the same non-elastic cord.
 Overloading the functions on the one cord works fine, and doesn’t interfere with using the side compression straps to hold longer items stuck into the side pockets.
 It also simplifies backpack construction.